 Honey Mask Recipes: Need to Know

-On that note, let’s dive into my favorite honey-based mask recipes.
-You will notice that one of the recipes is extremely simple — but don’t discourage it for that reason.
+On that note, let’s dive into my favorite honey mask recipes.
+You will notice that one of the recipes is extremely simple.
+But don’t discourage it for that reason.
 In my opinion, this easy DIY mask recipe works wonders even when compared with high-end skincare products.
 Another one is a bit more complicated, but still, nothing that takes more than 5 minutes out of your day.

 Feel free to use each mask as often as you want, even daily.
 Since these recipes contain all-natural ingredients (and assuming that you are not allergic to any of them), these are safe to use daily.

 The only thing to consider is that both these recipes require raw manuka honey to be effective.
 Raw honey is the original sweet liquid that bees produce from the concentrated flower extract; i.e., it hasn’t been ultrafiltrated and pasteurized.

 These two honey production procedures are excellent when you are looking for honey to eat, but not ideal for honey mask recipes.
 Pasteurization involves applying high heat that destroys the yeast in love.
 Ultrafiltration removes enzymes and antioxidants.